enfiskutensykkel/ssd-gpu-dma/README.md

  * unpin a page of previously pinned GPU memory

-For simplicity, the kernel module only operates on single memory pages and assumes that there is no [IOMMU](https://en.wikipedia.org/wiki/Input%E2%80%93output_memory_management_unit) enabled.
+For simplicity, the kernel module only operates on single memory pages and assumes that there is no IOMMU enabled.
 Please ensure that you have turned off _VT-d_ in your BIOS settings and `cat /proc/cmdline | grep iommu` shows nothing (you can also check `dmeg | grep DMAR`).

-User-space program
+User-space Program
 ---------------------------------
 The user-space application is implemented partially in C and CUDA-style C++.
 The user specifies the __full__ PCI BDF (`xxxx:yy:zz.0`) for the SSD disk and,